huawei-noah/vega/docs/en/user/install.md

 **Important:**

-1. Before installing the VGA, run the following command to upgrade the PIP:
+1. Before installing the Vega, run the following command to upgrade the PIP:

     ```bash
     pip3 install --user --upgrade pip